SouthGreenPlatform/genoring/modules/TEMPLATE/volumes/README.md

 It's required that every definition begins with a version string such as:
 # v1.0
-It is used to make sure several modules sharing the same volume use the same definition for that volume and avoid issues related to discrepencies in volume definitions.

-See *.yml files for examples. "genoring-data-volume.yml" should be common to all GenoRing modules working with biological data. "genoring-backups-volume.yml" should be common to all GenoRing modules that can backup or restore data.
+See genoring module "volumes/*.yml" files for examples.
+Only volumes specific to the module should be defined here.
+Other used volumes can be set in the module main YAML file.